Martin Scorsese’s Masterful The Irishman Is a Moving Portrait of Betrayal and Regret

 Some mornings you may wake up and think, The last thing I’m in the mood for are more stories about men doing manly things.
-And you may feel that way the morning of the day you see The Irishman—but by day’s end, you may feel something else entirely.
+And you may feel that way the morning of the day you see The Irishman—but don’t be surprised if you feel differently by day’s end.

 You may also feel you already know a lot, perhaps too much, about Martin Scorsese’s 25th narrative feature and how it was made: It’s adapted from Charles Brandt’s 2003 true-crime potboiler about a Teamster official and lower-tier mafia figure, Frank Sheeran, who claims he killed Jimmy Hoffa, the onetime Teamster president who went missing in 1975 and was finally declared dead in 1982, though his body was never found.
 The Irishman unites three actors who have sometimes worked together in various permutations, though all three have never appeared in the same movie.
 And it took a long time, and a great deal of money, to complete because all three of those actors—Robert De Niro, Al Pacino and Joe Pesci—play characters whose arc spans the 1950s to the early 2000s; their faces, appropriately weathered in real life, required extensive digital de-aging.